varunagr/pbiembedded-app-owns-data/README.md

 For "Datasets" you can see all the current Datasets and click on "Add Dataset" to create a new Dataset.
 In the "New Dataset" form, you will need to know the powbi workspace id.
 You can find that by looking at your Power BI instance.
 As a convenience, the value is being returned from the /workspaces api call and logged to the console.
 Browser developer tools can be used to quickly find that value.
 When you create a new dataset, a local .pbix file that sits in the source code will be uploaded.
 This creates a new report and dataset.
 This process simulates a new dataset/datasource being published, where an out-of-band process will create the .pbix file and use the backed API to upload it.

+### Embedding functionality

+After you have created tenants/workspaces/users/workspace users/datasets from the admin tab, you will be able to experiment with the actual embdedding functionality.
+This will be a similar experience that an end-user will see.

+From the main set of buttons, you can click on "Get Datasets".
+This will show the experience of opening a dataset in edit mode, creating an report, saving it to a new workspace, and viewing it.
+This tab, for simplicity sake, uses hardocded dataset/workspace data so you can focus on the code needed to display and clone only.
+You can extend this by adding security trimming similar to what you will see in the "Get User Datasets" tab.

+In the "Get User Datasets" tab